Global bank Santander hamstrung by Spanish heritage

 But it seems investors and depositors alike are struggling to see past the turbulence in its home market.

-Its shares have dropped about 40 percent in the last year as the bank, along with Spanish rival BBVA (BBVA.MC), has been lumped together with the rest of the country's domestic-focused lenders, which are in urgent need of more capital after a property boom abruptly turned to bust.
+Its shares have dropped about 40 percent in the last year as the bank, along with Spanish rival BBVA, has been lumped together with the rest of the country's domestic-focused lenders, which are in urgent need of more capital after a property boom abruptly turned to bust.

-This was evident last month when British customers at Santander's UK subsidiary took fright and withdrew about 200 million pounds ($308 million) in deposits, spooked by the misfortune of Spanish lender Bankia (BKIA.MC), which the government in Madrid was obliged to rescue.
+This was evident last month when British customers at Santander's UK subsidiary took fright and withdrew about 200 million pounds ($308 million) in deposits, spooked by the misfortune of Spanish lender Bankia, which the government in Madrid was obliged to rescue.

 COLLATERAL DAMAGE